pyrex8/atari_pygame/README.md

 atari.py is the module.
 The example program is combat.py.
 To try out the example program download atari.py and combat.py into the same folder.
+Run combat.py.

 This has been tested on windows and ubuntu using python 2.7